LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

     }
 }
 ```
- Run the Test Runer and check that the previous report is now stored in ArchivedReport folder.
-Run test again aand check that another
+ Run the Test Runner and check that the previous report is now stored in ArchivedReport folder.
+Run test again and check that another
  previous report is added too.

  _________________________________________________________________________________________________________________________